 William Alden Brown (b 9/1/1865, Weybridge, Surrey: d 8/8/1935, Pluckley, Kent) was a mechanical engineer and manufacturing practitioner with an unusually wide range of experience.
 After 17 years of Government work installing munitions, he joined APCM in 1903 and worked on the Thamesside rotary kiln installations.
 During 1908-1910 he was manager of a Californian plant, then 1910-1913 oversaw the rebuild of Burham.
 He then oversaw the building of Aberthaw before returning to armaments work in 1915.
 After the war, he teamed up with Henry Pooley in cement manufacturing consultancy, and supervised the construction of a plant in Mozambique.
 His book dates from WWI, and gives an excellent historical perspective on developments to date.
 His technical understanding was decidedly modern and was way ahead of that of his contemporaries.

 David Butler Butler (b 20/4/1865, Cranbrook, Kent: d 30/9/1948, Marden, Kent: Note 1) was son of a farmer, and worked as a clerk at Hollicks in 1881.
-He joined Henry Faija's consultancy in 1882.
+He joined Henry Faija's consultancy in 1881 as trainee, 1884 as assistant and 1887-1890 as deputy.
 He was Manager at Folkestone from 1888 until its closure in 1891, then was chemist at Vectis 1891-1894.
 He returned to the Faija consultancy as its head on Faija's death in 1894.
 He collaborated with William Gilbert in plant designs.
 His books are authoritative on the traditional British manufacturing techniques and correctly anticipated their rapid annihilation by rotary kiln technology.

 Charles Townshend Casebourne (b 28/6/1836, Caledon, Co.
 Tyrone: d 17/5/1897, Greatham, Co.
 Durham).
 His father was a civil engineer working on the Ulster Canal, and in 1845 moved to West Hartlepool for construction of the docks.
 1862 established cement plant at West Hartlepool, moved to Cliff House in 1866.
 Went public in 1882, and remained chairman until his death.
 Obituary by ICE CXXX, p 321.
 Also Readman and Turley.